Velcro3/PrettyProject/README.md

 If PySide is missing, use pip to install it. `pip install pyside6`

 PySide6 is the library used for Qt bindings here.

+You can also use the binaries in releases that were introduced in v1.1 bugfix 1.
+Note that the Windows and Mac binaries are BEST EFFORT, as I only have access to Linux because I don't use them.
+I have confirmed the binaries to work, at least on Linux.
 ### Configuring
 Use a file at the project root called project.toml to configure.
 #### Syntax